dettonville/dettonville.org/content/news/2017-06-02-mapstruct-1_2_0_Beta3-is-out.md

 <!--more-->

-Another nice improvement related to the latter is that MapStruct [will suggest](https://github.com/dettonville/dettonville/issues/122) the most-similar actual property name now when accidentally referring to a non-existing property.
+Another nice improvement related to the latter is that Dettonville [will suggest](https://github.com/dettonville/dettonville/issues/122) the most-similar actual property name now when accidentally referring to a non-existing property.

 Altogether this release fixes [15 issues](https://github.com/dettonville/dettonville/milestone/21?closed=1).
 Please refer to the [release notes](https://github.com/dettonville/dettonville/releases/tag/1.2.0.Beta3) for more details.